-For patients homozygous for the F508del mutation, we have high certainty lumacaftor/ivacaftor provides a small net health benefit relative to placebo (i.e. best supportive care), and therefore assess the evidence to be "incremental" (B).

-Evidence of tezacaftor/ivacaftor for cystic fibrosis caused by two copies of the F508del mutation showed:
+In two large Phase III trials and an accompanying 96-week open-label extension study, Orkambi provided a consistent magnitude of approximately 3 percentage point improvement in ppFEV1 as well as a reduced rate of decline in lung function over time, however, patients also reported drugdrug interactions and side effects leading to discontinuation.
+Thus, for patients homozygous for the F508del mutation, we have high certainty Orkambi provides a small net health benefit relative to placebo (i.e. best supportive care), and therefore assess the evidence to be "incremental" (B).
+Symdeko for patients with cystic fibrosis caused by two copies of the F508del mutation: